 All cacti are succulents however, not all succulents are cacti.
 The word succulent simply means juicy and fleshy and all succulents have the ability to store water in their flesh.

-Cacti are succulents that have spine cushions called areoles and have the ability to bear spines and/or flowers while the plants do not have branches or leaves.
+Cacti are succulents that have spine cushions called areoles and have the ability to bear spines and/or flowers while the do not have branches or leaves.

 On the other hand, succulents do not have areoles and can have branches and leaves.

 When it comes to the care and feeding of succulents, it is important to get to know your plant’s needs.
 The problems begin with the facts that some succulents like very arid conditions with consequent low levels of fungi present in the atmosphere, and others make their natural homes in steamy jungles.
 To complicate matters further, a lot of succulents have certain times of the year when they prefer to be dormant.

 Now this is a good rule, in general, but with succulents, especially, it is the only way to make sure that the plant will have a chance to show you what it can do.
 Remember plants want to thrive and look their best so give them the opportunity to put on a show for you and you will be richly rewarded.

 The most common household garden mistake is improper watering, either too little or too much.
 For succulents, only water when the growing medium is dry, and water then only if temperatures are not low.
 (Less than 15C during daytime as a very rough guide).